 What's a Sponsored Instagram Post?

-A sponsored post on Instagram is paid for by the poster to reach a wider audience.
-There are two main types of sponsorships: In one, a brand creates a post and pays Instagram for access to a custom audience.
-In the other, a brand sponsors another Instagram user -- often called an "Influencer" -- who creates a post that features the brand in some way.
+There are two main types of sponsored Instagram posts: A brand creates a post and pays Instagram for access to a custom audience, and a brand that pays an influencer or creator to share content that features the brand/business in some way.

 Here's more detail on each type of sponsored post:

 Just like Twitter, LinkedIn, and Facebook, Instagram comes with a native ad management platform.
 Advertisers can use this tool to customize a target audience — using attributes like age, sex, location, and interests — and invest a specific amount of money to getting their post in front of Instagrammers who identify with this audience.

 The thing to remember here is that the advertiser is making and publishing the post.
 They're paying Instagram for the audience they want access to, but the post is theirs to create.